"Water for Elephants"

 Because I attempt to predict how the novel would end, I was disappointed when I got there.
 It was not the same way I would have liked to see Jacob's story end (or begin, depending on how you look at it), but I suppose it was fitting for how he got to be where he ended up.

+Overall it is a good book, a colorful story.
 I would have structured it differently, but then again, I never would have been able to think up a plot like this.